CivelXu/Use-Moya-ObjectMapper/README.md

 }
 ```

-## 2. Set your custom API by moya way
+## 2. Set your custom API by Moya way

 ```
 enum API {